ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * **var_reduction_thres** threshold for the reduction of variable types.
 The most likely none others var type must have a higher relative appearance for the variable to be further checked.
 * **num_skipped_ind_for_weights** number of the skipped indicators for the calculation of the indicator weights.
 * **num_ind_for_weights** number of indicators used in the calculation of the indicator weights.
-* **used_multinomial_test** states the used multinomial test. the value can be of the list ['MT', 'Approx', 'Chi'], where 'MT' means original MT, 'Approx' is the approximation with single BTs and 'Chi' is the ChisquareTest.
+* **used_multinomial_test** states the used multinomial test.
+Allowed values are 'MT', 'Approx' and 'Chi'.
+Where 'MT' means the original MT, 'Approx' is the approximation with single BTs and 'Chi' is the ChisquareTest.
+* **used_range_test** states the used method of range estimation.
+Allowed values are 'MeanSD', 'EmpiricQuantiles' and 'MinMax'.
+Where 'MeanSD' means the estimation through mean and standard deviation, 'EmpiricQuantiles' estimation through the empirical quantiles and 'MinMax' the estimation through minimum and maximum.
+* **range_alpha** significance niveau for the range variable type.
+* **range_threshold** maximal proportional deviation from the range before the variable type is rejected.
+* **range_limits_factor** factor for the limits of the range variable type.
+* **num_reinit_range** number of update steps until the range variable type is reinitialized.
+Set to zero if not desired.
+* **dw_alpha** significance niveau of the durbin watson test to test serial correlation.
+If the test fails the type range is assigned to the variable instead of continuous.

 .. code-block:: yaml